Justin-Insight/mymindteam.com/content/test/_index.md

     - question: What if you can’t diagnose me?
       answer: >-
-        It’s completely possible (and normal) to be neurodivergent without meeting the full symptomatic requirements for an official condition diagnosis.
+        It’s completely possible (and normal) to be neurodivergent without meeting &nbsp;the DSM-5 requirements for a medical diagnosis.

         Ruling conditions out is still a vital step in the process and will help us get the information we need to successfully transition into the treatment phase.
+Treatment options can be effective in helping people with our without a narrowly-defined diagnosis.
   subheading: Have a different question?
   button:
     enabled: true